Supplementary planning guidance

 Affordable housing threshold

 National guidance regarding planning obligations was brought into line with the NPPF 2018 through amendments to the National Planning Practice Guidance (NPPG): Planning Obligations in March 2019.
 Paragraph 023 Reference ID 23b-023-20190315 of that guidance relates to the threshold below which affordable housing contributions should not be required.
 The main amendments to national policy are:

-The only designated rural areas in South Gloucestershire are those that lie within the Cotswold Area of Outstanding Natural Beauty, where a lower threshold of five or below, or 0.2 hectares will apply, as set out in Policy CS18 Affordable Housing.
+The only designated rural areas in South Gloucestershire are those that lie within the Cotswold Area of Outstanding Natural Beauty, where a lower threshold of five or more dwellings, or 0.2 hectares and above will apply and require an on-site affordable housing contribution, as set out in Policy CS18 Affordable Housing.

 The national guidance supersedes the current Core Strategy Policy CS18, except in relation to applications in rural parishes where there is recent evidence of a local need for affordable housing, in which case Policy CS18 will be applied.